elyas-farah/cpcl_gpu/README.md

 # CPCL GPU

-A repository to calculate the covariance matrix of the catalog-based pseudo-Cell (pseudo-Cl) estimator, using GPU acceleration.
+A repository to calculate the covariance matrix of the catalog-based pseudo-Cell (pseudo-Cl) estimator using GPU acceleration.

 ## Contents